mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/cli-reference/dcos-edgelb-template-show/index.md

 enterprise: false
 ---

+# Description
+The `dcos edgelb template show` command shows the load-balancer config template for an individual pool.
+If pool-name is omitted, the default template is shown.

 The rendered `haproxy.cfg` for a pool is generated using a template named `haproxy.cfg.ctmpl`.
 It is possible for advanced users to modify and upload a custom version of this template.

-# Description
-Shows the load-balancer config template for an individual pool.
-If pool-name is omitted, the default template is shown.

 # Usage